-Beginning with this humble couple begins a progressive work of restoring the image of Yahweh and the reconciliation of all things – the expectation of the ages is on the horizon
+Beginning with this humble couple, a progressive work of restoring the image of Yahweh and the reconciliation of all things has begun – the expectation of the ages is on the horizon.

 The Lord has taken an oath and will not break his vow: